Asian shares near 1-1/2 week highs, Bitcoin recoups losses

 "The extremely supportive monetary and fiscal policy setting continues to provide a fertile environment for risk assets," said Rodrigo Catril, senior forex strategist at National Australia Bank.

-On Friday, the S&P 500 gained 0.4% to close at a new record high while clocking its sixth straight weekly gain.
-The Dow finished 0.5%, also at a record high while the Nasdaq climbed 0.1%.
+On Friday, the S&P 500 (.SPX) gained 0.4% to close at a new record high while clocking its sixth straight weekly gain.
+The Dow (.DJI) finished 0.5%, also at a record high while the Nasdaq (.IXIC) climbed 0.1%.

 E-mini futures for the S&P 500 were down 0.3% in early Asian trading.